GiancoMauro/TF-Meta-Learning/README.md

 The data in the archive files "images_background.zip" and "images_evaluation.zip" should be unzipped and placed directly as sub-folders in ```/data"```.

+The radar data, utilized in "Context-Adaptable Radar-Based People Counting via Few-Shot Learning" are not publicly available due to internal company board~policy (Infineon Technologies AG).

 # Prerequisites

 - Run ```pip install -r  requirements.txt ```